 Walyunga National Park

 This is one of my favourite places to walk .
 Normally we go in winter when the river is full and you can hear the water rushing along as you walk Syd's Rapid Trail.
-This time I went in Autumn and it was a different experience.
+This time we went in Autumn and it was a different experience.
 The river is still very pretty even though the water was so much lower than previous visits.
 I did miss hearing the water rushing by and the path didn't quite feel like the river walk I am used to.

 Walyunga is open between 8am and 5pm daily.
-Please note there is a $13 entrance fee per car as this is a National Park and there is a pay station just inside the gates.
+Please note there is an entrance fee per car as this is a National Park and there is a pay station just inside the gates.
 If you regularly visit Perth national parks look into the annual park Pass.
 You can get a park pass which covers the whole state or a pass that will cover parks in and around Perth.
 These are available at a discount through the RAC if you are a member.
 No dogs are allowed in National Parks.

 SYD'S RAPIDS TRAIL: This is a 3.5km trail (there and back the same way) which follows the river from Boongarup Pool to Syd's Rapids.
 It is a very pretty walk and is mostly flat however the track can be muddy and slippery after rain.